World of Warcraft: Shadowlands

 World of Warcraft: Shadowlands is the eighth expansion pack for the massively multiplayer online role-playing game (MMORPG) World of Warcraft, following Battle for Azeroth.
 It was announced and made available for preorder at BlizzCon on November 1, 2019.
-Originally scheduled for release on October 27, 2020, its release was delayed until November 23, the sixteenth anniversary of the release of the original game.
+Originally scheduled for release on October 27, 2020, its release was delayed until November 23, the sixteenth anniversary of the original game's release.

 The expansion opens up the Shadowlands, the realm of the dead in Warcraft lore.
 It features the game's first "level squish" and a completely overhauled leveling system, access to the Death Knight class for the races that did not previously have access to it, Covenants in the new zones, and new dungeons and raids.

 On February 20, 2021, Chains of Domination (Patch 9.1) was announced.
 A new location, Korthia, was added to the Shadowlands.
 Chains of Domination also released a new raid called "Sanctum of Domination" which features iconic World of Warcraft character Sylvanas Windrunner as the final boss.
-The patch went live on June 29, 2021 for the US region, and on June 30 for EU.
+The patch went live on June 29, 2021, for the US region, and on June 30 for EU.

 On February 22, 2022, Eternity's End (Patch 9.2) was released, including a new zone known as Zereth Mortis, home of the originators of all reality.
-A new raid, "The Sepulcher of the First Ones", concludes the story of Shadowlands by having the expansion's main antagonist, Zovaal the Jailer, as its final boss.
+A new raid, "The Sepulcher of the First Ones", concluded the story of Shadowlands by having the expansion's main antagonist, Zovaal the Jailer, as its final boss.